MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/default-order-settings.md

 When creating a transaction, you need to specify the full definition of a released product on the line in order for Supply Chain Management to attempt to identify the default order settings.
 The full definition of released product means that the item number and all the active product dimensions, such as configuration, size, style, and color, are specified on the transaction.
 For example, if you manually create a purchase order line for a released product variant, you need to specify all of the required product dimensions before the site, warehouse, quantities, and lead time will display by default on the order line.

 Not all of the default order settings parameters are applied when creating order or journal lines.
 Quantities and lead times will only display by default when appropriate.
 For example, when counting a journal line, only the site and warehouse will display by default when the line is created.
-Obviously no quantity defaulting or checks on multiple and minimums are performed when creating the line or posting the journal.
+For this reason, no default quantity or checks on multiple and minimums are performed when creating the line or posting the journal.

 The system always attempts to find a default site and warehouse when an order or journal line is created.
 The site is not always displayed by default from the order settings.
 For example, when creating a sales order or a purchase order, the site from the order header is automatically used on the order lines.
 When creating a BOM line, the site from the BOM header is used.
 After the site is determined, it will be used to find any site-specific order settings that can then be used as the default for the warehouse.

 The default order type, the purchase, and the inventory lead times can be overridden by the item's coverage rules on the **Item coverage** page.
 Although the default order settings don't allow for the distinction between the production and transfer lead time, the item coverage rules allow for it.
-However, the item coverage setup will only be used by MRP when creating planned production and planned transfer orders and will not apply when manually creating production and transfer orders.
+However, the item coverage setup will only be used by Master planning (MRP) when creating planned production and planned transfer orders and will not apply when manually creating production and transfer orders.

 ## Default order settings rules